okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-user-access/main/index.md

 ---
 title: Manage user access with Terraform
-excerpt: Automate the policies that control how end users authenticate to and access Okta applications.
+excerpt: Automate the policies that control how end users authenticate to and access Okta apps.
 layout: Guides
 ---

-Automate the policies that control how end users authenticate to and access Okta applications.
+Automate the policies that control how end users authenticate to and access Okta apps.

 ---

-**Learning outcomes**
+#### Learning outcomes

 * Configure a passwordless sign-in flow using the Okta Terraform Provider
 * Configure multifactor authentication (MFA) with Okta Verify using the Okta Terraform Provider
 * Enforce priority order for policies and rules

-**What you need**
+#### What you need

 * Familiarity with the Terraform terms: configuration, resources, state, and commands.
 See the [Terraform overview](/docs/guides/terraform-overview).
 * [Okta Developer Edition organization](https://developer.okta.com/signup) or an Okta Identity Engine organization
 * A Terraform configuration that can access your Okta org.
 See [Enable Terraform access for your Okta org](/docs/guides/terraform-enable-org-access).

 ---

 ## Overview

-Users must sign in to access Okta applications.
+Users must sign in to access Okta apps.
 The requirements for signing in are specified using policies.
 Okta uses several [policy types](https://developer.okta.com/docs/concepts/policies/#policy-types) for controlling user access.
-Policies apply to Okta groups and applications, depending on the policy type.
+Policies apply to Okta groups and apps, depending on the policy type.
 You can use Terraform to manage these policies by adding them to your configuration.

 Policies contain rules that specify a set of conditions and the resulting actions if those conditions are met.
-For example, you can create a rule for an authentication policy that requires users from a certain country to use two authentication factors when signing in to an Okta application.
+For example, you can create a rule for an authentication policy that requires users from a certain country to use two authentication factors when signing in to an Okta app.
 You can also create a second rule that requires only one authentication factor for known devices.

 Many policies and their rules have priority orders that determine the order in which Okta applies them.
 When a user signs in to your org, Okta checks policies in order of priority and applies the first policy that matches the user.
 After applying a policy, Okta then checks the rules for that policy in order of priority and applies the first rule that matches the user.